The Private Wealth & Private Client Review: Canada

 - the jurisdiction in which the individual was habitually resident; or

-- the law of the place it is to be used.
+- the law of the place where it is to be used.

 Recognition of foreign trusts

-The Hague Convention of the Law Applicable to Trusts and on Their Recognition, adopted in 1984 by the Hague Conference on Private International Law, was ratified by Canada and for several years has been in force in the provinces of Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Saskatchewan, and, as of 12 February 2018, Ontario, meaning it is now in effect in all Canadian common law provinces.
+The Hague Convention of the Law Applicable to Trusts and on Their Recognition, adopted in 1984 by the Hague Conference on Private International Law, was ratified by Canada and is in effect in all Canadian common law provinces.

 Same-sex marriage and Quebec civil unions

-In 2005, Canada legalised same-sex marriage and, as a result, a broad array of statutory and common law rights have been available to same-sex married spouses for over a decade, including rights to share in an estate upon intestacy and any rights to property division under provincial family law statutes.
+In 2005, Canada legalised same-sex marriage and, as a result, a broad array of statutory and common law rights have been available to same-sex married spouses, including rights to share in an estate upon intestacy and any rights to property division under provincial family law statutes.
 Quebec also solemnises a civil union for same-sex or opposite-sex couples, which confers similar rights to marriage.

 Rights of de facto spouses